AlphaGergedan/Towards-Soft-Error-Resilience-in-SWE-with-Teampi/README.md

 ## Hard Error Resilience ###

 We did not test if the hard error resilience is still working in this work.
-However all the methods (except No Resilience) are prepared for future hard resilience integration.
-For example the method 3 and 4 are sending heartbeats using teaMPI in regular intervals, which does not depend on the simulation time, but depend on the wall-clock time.
-This means we can detect the slowing ranks.
+However the proposed soft error resilient methods are prepared for future hard resilience integration.
+For example the methods ***Sharing*** and ***Redundant*** are sending heartbeats using teaMPI in regular intervals that are bound to wall-clock time.
+This means we can eventually detect any slowing or failing ranks.
-The most challenging part of integrating hard error resilience is the handling of failed MPI calls in case of a hard failure.
-ULFM provides us error codes, which can be checked after every MPI call.
-However we have a lot of MPI calls, especially in the method 3, where we share the computed tasks in every timestep.

-We also prepared another version of the method 2 (Soft Error Detection Using Hashes) in the file [swe\_softRes\_hardRes\_hashes.cpp](https://gitlab.lrz.de/AtamertRahma/towards-soft-error-resilience-in-swe-with-teampi/-/blob/master/src/tolerance/swe_softRes_hardRes_hashes.cpp) where we send two independent heartbeats between the replicas.
-One heartbeat pair is bound to a wall-clock interval that the user specifies for hard error resilience.
-And the other single heartbeat is for the soft error detection, which only depends on the application's simulation time and its only purpose is to send the hashes of the computed data arrays to the other replicas for validation.
+We have also prepared (not tested since hard error resilience was out of scope for this work) another version of the method ***Hashes*** in the file [swe\_softRes\_hardRes\_hashes.cpp](https://gitlab.lrz.de/AtamertRahma/towards-soft-error-resilience-in-swe-with-teampi/-/blob/master/src/tolerance/swe_softRes_hardRes_hashes.cpp) where we send two independent heartbeats between the replicas.
+One heartbeat pair is bound to a wall-clock interval that the user specifies for hard error resilience, and the other single heartbeat is for the soft error detection which is only bound to the application's simulation time and its only purpose is to send the hashes of the computed data arrays to the other replicas for validation.
 This method can be improved in the future for hard error resilience integration.